Skip to main content

 The key components in the collection process for GCP services are Google Logs Export, Google Cloud Pub/Sub, and Sumo’s Google Cloud Platform (GCP) source running on a hosted collector.

-The GCP service generates logs which are exported and published to a Google Pub/Sub topic through Stackdriver.
-You will then set up a Sumo Logic Google Cloud Platform source that subscribes to this topic and receives the exported log data.
+The GCP service generates logs that are exported and published to a Google Pub/Sub topic via the Google Cloud Logging Log Router.
+You will then set up a Sumo Logic Google Cloud Platform source to subscribe to this topic and receive the exported log data.

 Configure a Google Cloud Platform Source